rothos/protocol_1/index.md

 Less obvious moves, in addition to particularly other-directed moves: “non”-moves, receptive moves, waiting patiently moves, self-care moves, time out and stopping temporarily or for a longer duration moves, being-helped moves (e.g. free-associating, saying what’s most bad, saying don’t feel safe disclosing X, saying prefer not to do X without explanation or apology), listening quietly, going with the flow of what the other person is doing…

+And, to be sure, we’re “moving”/“move-ing”/making-moves continuously and contiguously.
+We can’t turn it off.
+Any “non move” is a move.

 It can be helpful, when doing the many protocol with new people, to start with just five minutes at a time, maybe trying five minutes just once in a single day, then five minutes again or ten minutes the next day, and so on.
 If it’s not working, don’t force it!
 Just do solo meditation or some other group activity.

+It can also be helpful to start very far apart!
+Everyone ten to thirty feet away from each other!
+And then move in slowly over minutes or even days.

 0. Consider at least n=2 people: A (you) and B (someone else)